Yoga Poses for Restful Sleep: A Complete Guide to Better Nights and Brighter Days

 5. Setu Bandhasana (Bridge Pose)

-How-to: Lie on back, bend knees, feet hip-width.
+How-to: Lie on your back, bend your knees, and place your feet hip-width apart.
 Lift hips while pressing feet into the mat.

 6. Jathara Parivartanasana (Supine Twist)

-How-to: Lie on back, hug knees, drop both legs to one side, arms in T-position.
+How-to: Lie on your back, hug your knees, drop both legs to one side, and arms in T-position.

 7. Uttanasana (Standing Forward Bend)

-How-to: Stand tall, hinge at hips to fold forward.
+How-to: Stand tall, hinge at the hips to fold forward.
 Slightly bend knees if needed.

 8. Marjaryasana–Bitilasana (Cat-Cow Pose)